LPP-ERM-KMS/TOMAS/DataAnalysis/README.md

 ```console
 $ source FOLDER/bin/activate
 ```
-and install the required software in this venv (this avoids bricking your system if one of the python programs is incompatible):
+and install the required software in this venv (this is considered the "safer" way of installing python packages):

 ```console
 $ pip install tkinter lvm_read numpy scipy matplotlib